Alfresco/docs-alfresco/search-services/latest/install/options.md

     The command line parameter, `-a` passes additional JVM parameters, for example, system properties using `-D`.

     > **Note:** The `-Dcreate.alfresco.defaults=alfresco,archive` command automatically creates the `alfresco` and `archive` cores.
 Therefore, you should only start Search Services with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Search Services.
-In addition yu should run this application as a dedicated user.
+In addition, you should run this application as a dedicated user.
 For example, you can create a Solr user.
 Finally, to ensure that Search Services connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.

     Once Search Services is up and running, you should see a message similar to the following: